zukka77/simplesamlphp/modules/saml/docs/sp.md

 :   *Note*: SAML 2 specific.

+`maxCache`
+:   maxCache allows you to set the `validUntil` in the SP's metadata.
+It's an integer representing the amount of seconds.

+`maxDuration`
+:   maxDuration allows you to set the `cacheDuration` in the SP's metadata.
+It's an integer representing the amount of seconds.

 `name`
 :   The name of this SP.
     Will be added to the generated metadata, in an AttributeConsumingService element.